astronomer/airflow-guides/guides/install-aws.md

 The EC2 instance is what you’ll use to deploy the Astronomer platform into that cluster.
 The UI is hosted in an nginx pod, and you’ll use the EC3 to communicate to that cluster and deploy.

-To run a local version of Airflow, you’re free to download and use our CLI, which comes built with local testing functionality, and scale from there as needed.
+To run a local version of Airflow, you’re free to download and use our CLI, which comes built with local testing functionality.
+You can scale from there as needed.

-Here's a huide to our CLI: https://www.astronomer.io/guides/cli/
+Here's a guide to our CLI: https://www.astronomer.io/guides/cli/

 Whatever machine you’re going to use, apply it to the kubectl CLI, and make sure to create a storage class.